 Listen to some music…Music is something that can help to improve our mood, even if it’s just temporarily.
 I strongly believe music is good for our wellbeing.
 So make sure you have a playlist sorted with your favourite mood-boosting tunes.
 This is also where headphones come in handy.
 You can enjoy your music even if you’re in a busy home or on the busy commute to work.

 Find the wellbeing tricks that work for you…When we don’t feet great, we can’t just wave a magic wand and suddenly feel fine.
 We’re all different.
-I like what Kari from Life Butter Radio says “It’s about learning how to preserve and enhance your energy reserves through prioritising sleep, learning how to eat well for you, and finding ways to effectively manage stress”.
 I believe that things can take time and new routines take a while to master but it’s always worth trying things out.
 When I met Tonya Lee (the wife of film director Spike Lee), I asked her for a top tip on how to feel confident?
 Tonya told me how it’s about “Looking after yourself – if you feel healthy and do exercise, you feel good about yourself and no-one cam move you off your mark“.
 So work out what works for you.
 It might need to be a combination of small things or small changes.

-Start your day with a mind break…I recently spoke at the Recharge, Renew, Refresh event organised by Lisa from The Wentworth Collective.
-Lisa also reminded me how we need to take a mind break.
+Start your day with a mind break…Sometimes, we need to pause before moving onto our next task.
 Just a few minutes at the start of the day to meditate, just think about something positive or what you’d like to achieve that day.
 It’s so easy to jump out of bed and start catapulting through the to-do list and next thing we know it’s bed-time.
 If you fancy a bit of everyday mindfulness check out the 3-minute Transitional Pause exercise from Dr. Tamara Russell.
 It helps you and your mind get ready for the next task, space or activity.

 Treasure your sleep…Sleep is priceless.
 Once we lose it, it’s gone.
 Yes we can replace a lack of sleep with caffeine and other treats but nothing beats getting rest.
 When we’re not feeling great, sleep can be one way of looking after yourself.
 Again, not one size fits all kinds of lifestyles.
 If you want to try and improve your sleep, take some small steps to create your own bedtime routine as a grown up.
 Small tricks include having a warm drink (non-caffeine!) or think about your small achievements of the day so you go to sleep on a positive note.
 Oh and no phone or screen time at least an hour before bedtime (again, not always easy when we’re living in an online world).